Continuous Limits for Constrained Ensemble Kalman Filter: Introduction

 Solving inverse problems or identification problems arising in realistic applications usually requires to consider constraints on the unknown control, as well as on the data.
 This has been demonstrated in the recent literature in several research fields, as for instance in weather forecasting~\cite{McLaughlin2014}, milling process~\cite{SchwenzerViscontiEtAl2019} and process control~\cite{Teixeira2010}.
 Including constraints in Kalman filtering is usually done via optimization techniques, see e.g.~\cite{aravkin2014optimization}.
-Recently, algorithms for the ensemble Kalman filter for constrained problems have been studied in~\cite{Stuart2019CEnKF} where the authors propose to solve the constrained compromise step for all the ensemble members that do not fulfill the constraints.
-Notice that no optimality conditions have been formally derived and that the solution of a large number of constrained optimization problems may be required.
+Recently, algorithms for the ensemble Kalman filter for constrained problems have been studied in~\cite{Stuart2019CEnKF,ChadaShillingsWeissmann2019.
+In particular, in~\cite{Stuart2019CEnKF}} the authors propose to solve the constrained compromise step for all the ensemble members that do not fulfill the constraints.
+However, we notice that no optimality conditions have been formally derived and that the solution of a large number of constrained optimization problems may be required.
+Instead, in~\cite{ChadaShillingsWeissmann2019} the authors focus on linear box--constraints and, via a projection--based method, derive a new variant of the EnKF and study the continuous time limit.

 Here, we follow a similar approach to~\cite{Stuart2019CEnKF} by incorporating equality constraints in the compromise or update step of the unconstrained EnKF.
 Using the Lagrange theory for optimization problems, we derive first order necessary optimality conditions and discuss the link to game theory.
 The formulation of the optimality conditions shows that the unconstrained EnKF automatically satisfies linear equality constraints.
 Our analysis is therefore mainly focused to the case of nonlinear equality constraints.
 Under suitable scaling assumptions, we then compute the corresponding continuous time limit of the optimality conditions, which leads to a system of differential algebraic equations (DAEs).
 This reformulation allows us to perform an analysis of the method.
 A further continuous limit is analyzed in the mean--field limit, i.e.~in the regime of infinitely many ensembles.